open-sudo/rosa-idp/README.md

 Use following steps to validate your cluster deployment.

 ### ArgoCD
-Your ArgoCD is running at: https://openshift-gitops-server-openshift-gitops.YOUR-ROSA-CLUSTER-URL.com/.
-In my case, the URL was: https://openshift-gitops-server-openshift-gitops.apps.jazz.a4ps.p1.openshiftapps.com/.
-Log in with the OpenShift Login option  and validate that all tasks are green: completely synched and completely healthy.
+ArgoCD is running at: https://openshift-gitops-server-openshift-gitops.YOUR-ROSA-CLUSTER-URL.com/.
+Log in with the OpenShift Login option and validate that all tasks are synched and  healthy.

 ### Cloudformation
-Validate that all stacks have been executed successfully.
+Validate that all stacks were executed successfully.

 ```shell
 aws cloudformation list-stacks | head -40
 ```
-Feel free to log into the <a href="https://aws.amazon.com/cloudformation">cloudformation console</a> and explore the 4 tasks that where created.
+Log into the <a href="https://aws.amazon.com/cloudformation">cloudformation console</a> and explore the 4 tasks that where created.

 ### Cloudwatch Logs